-Nutrient discharge - nitrogen (N) leached from intensive farming is a major cause of poor water quality of rivers and lakes in catchments.
+Nutrient discharge from intensive farming [nitrogen (N) leached] is a major cause of poor water quality of rivers and lakes in catchments.
 Regulators have set up many schemes in some countries to manage and reduce the flow of nutrients into water ways.
 These include promoting the adoption of less intensive farming systems and setting up trading schemes to buy and sell nutrient discharge credits.
-In New Zealand a regulatory institution, Environment Waikato, has proposed a scheme to restrict N discharge from agricultural activity in the Lake Taupo catchment to improve the water quality of Lake Taupo in the central North Island region of New Zealand.
+Waikato Regional Council has proposed a scheme to restrict N discharge from agricultural activity in the Lake Taupo catchment to improve the water quality of Lake Taupo in the central North Island region of New Zealand.
 Their proposal includes (a) capping of N produced by farms at current levels of N leached from farms, (b) reducing N flows into the catchment by 20% and (c) allowing the trading of N discharge allowances (NDA) between farmers in the catchment.

 This study describes the use of the multi-agent simulation framework, CORMAS (Common-pool Resources and Multi-Agents Systems), to model the behaviour of key actors (regulator, auctioneer, NDA sellers and NDA buyers) who are endeavouring to improve water quality in the Lake Taupo catchment.
 The regulator allocates NDA to farmers and reduces total catchment NDA through purchase of NDA, the auctioneer manages a centralised contract protocol for trading in NDA and the farmer buys or sells NDA based on a farm plan that maximises the farmer’s risk adjusted expected income (RAE).